10 Types of Frogs in Oregon

 The back legs of this particular kind of frog are not very long.
 Their rear feet have enormous webbed paws on all of their toes.
 There is a size difference between the sexes since females are significantly larger than males.

 Oregon spotted frog is a nocturnal animal.
-Their vocalization is a sequence of five to fifty short sounds delivered in a tapping-like pattern.
+Their vocalization is a five to fifty short sounds delivered in a tapping-like pattern.

 Urbanization, the alteration and loss of habitat, predators, new competitors, and habitat drainage have contributed to their rarity and vulnerability as a species.